AV1 Image File Format (AVIF)

 2.2.2.
 Image Spatial Extents Property

-The semantics of the ispe property as defined in [HEIF] apply.
-More specifically, for AV1 images, the values of image_width and image_height shall respectively equal the values of FrameWidth and FrameHeight as defined in [AV1] but for a specific frame in the item payload.
-The exact frame depends on the presence and content of the lsel and OperatingPointSelectorProperty properties as follows:
+The semantics of the 'ispe' property as defined in [HEIF] apply.
+More specifically, for AV1 images, the values of image_width and image_height shall respectively equal the values of UpscaledWidth and FrameHeight as defined in [AV1] but for a specific frame in the item payload.
+The exact frame depends on the presence and content of the 'lsel' and OperatingPointSelectorProperty properties as follows:

 NOTE: The values of render_width_minus1 and render_height_minus1 possibly present in the AV1 bistream are not exposed in the AVIF container level.

-In addition to the Image Properties defined in [HEIF], such as colr, pixi or pasp, AV1 image items MAY also be associated with clli, cclv and mdcv introduced in [MIAF].
+In addition to the Image Properties defined in this document, AV1 image items MAY also be associated with item properties defined in other specifications such as [HEIF] and [MIAF].
+Examples of commonly used item properties are:

 2.3.
 AV1 Layered Image Items